 If you’re looking to try your hand at dabke in Lebanon, you needn’t look very far because where there is a celebration, there is dabke.
 During summer, many local festivals take place around Lebanon.
 If you don’t know the dance, just ask the villagers; they’d be more than happy to show you how.

-And if you’re looking for a fully immersive and culturally enriching experience, make sure to take a trip to Maasser el Chouf on 1 September 2019 to join the Jabalna Dabke Day, the only event dedicated to Lebanon’s national dance.
-Under the patronage of the Ministry of Culture, the fifth edition of this festival will bring troupes to perform dabke shows from all over the country, as well as an Armenian troupe.
+And if you’re looking for a fully immersive and culturally enriching experience, make sure to take a trip to Maasser el Chouf to join the Jabalna Dabke Day, the only event dedicated to Lebanon’s national dance.
+The annual festival brings troupes from all over the country to perform dabke shows.
 The aim is to coin 1 September, currently known as National Dabke Day, the International Dabke Day.